geoadmin/mf-geoadmin3/README.md

 #### Deploying to prod

 The CI is responsible for uploading to `prod`.
 The only required step is to `activate` a `version`, _i.e._ copying from its directory to the root.
+To get the `EPOCH_BUILD`, you'll have to look at the CI logs for the last build on master.

     make s3activateprod S3_VERSION_PATH=<DEPLOY_GIT_BRANCH>/<EPOCH_BUILD>